wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/mvc/springboot3-mvc-thymeleaf-security-client-authorizationcode-keycloak-users/README.md

 * **Maven**: tool for build automation
 * **Java**: object-oriented programming language
 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
-* **REST API**: A REST API (Representational State Transfer API) is a web service that allows systems to communicate over HTTP using standard methods like GET, POST, PUT, and DELETE.
-It follows REST principles, ensuring scalability, statelessness, and resource-based interactions, typically using JSON or XML for data exchange.
+* **MVC**: MVC is a design pattern that separates an application into three components: 1.
+Model: Manages data and business logic.
+2. View: Handles UI and presentation (Thymeleaf templates in Spring Boot).
+3. Controller: Processes user requests, interacts with the model, and updates the view.
 * **Keycloak**: Keycloak is an open-source identity and access management solution that provides authentication, authorization, and user management for applications and services.
 It supports Single Sign-On (SSO), social logins, multi-factor authentication, and integration with LDAP and Active Directory.
-* **Resource Server**: is a Spring Boot starter that provides auto-configuration and dependencies to build an OAuth2 resource server.
-It enables authentication and authorization by validating access tokens issued by an OAuth2 authorization server.
 * **Authorization Code Grant**: it is an OAuth 2.0 flow used for securely obtaining an access token.
 It is commonly used by web and mobile apps that need to authenticate users via a third-party authorization server.

-Authorization Code Grant steps:
-1. User Authorization – The user is redirected to the authorization server and logs in.
-1. Authorization Code Issued – After successful login, the authorization server redirects back with a short-lived authorization code.
-1. Code Exchange for Token – The client app sends the authorization code to the authorization server (along with client credentials) to obtain an access token (and optionally a refresh token).
-1. Access Token Usage – The client uses the access token to access protected resources on behalf of the user.

 USAGES